 Silenced for 2,000 years, the restoration of the ancient harp of David began when the first Harrari harp was built.

-Since 1987, The House of Harrari has worked in partnership with the Temple Institute, a non-profit organization located in the Old City of Jerusalem, to prepare the harps that will be needed for the future Temple.
+Since 1987, we have worked in partnership with the Temple Institute, a non-profit organization located in the Old City of Jerusalem, to prepare the harps that will be needed for the future Temple.